JulianaOnofrio/JulianaOnofrio/README.md

 <br/>.👩‍🎓 Bachelor Degree in Law.
 <br/>.🏢 Hackathons Mentor.
 <br/>.💙 In love with Java.
-<br/>.🌱 I’m currently learning more Spring Boot, TDD, DevOps and Agile methodologies.
+<br/>.🌱 I’m currently learning more Spring Boot, TDD and Agile methodologies.
-<br/>.💻  Techs: Java, C#, .Net and NodeJS.
+<br/>.💻  Techs: Java and NodeJS.
 <br/>.🌍 Languages: Portuguese, English, French and Spanish.
 <br/>.😄 Also Lawyer.
 <br/>.💬 Ask me about: tech, law, languages from different countries and foods.